Janet Morrison, Chair

 Marie Staunton CBE

-Marie Staunton is Chair of the Equality and Diversity Forum, Chair of Raleigh International and Non- Executive Director of Crown Agents.
+Marie Staunton is Chair of Raleigh International and Non- Executive Director of Crown Agents.
 She was Chief Executive of Plan UK and UK government Independent member of the EU Fundamental Rights agency.
 In the NGO sector she was UK Director at Amnesty and Vice Chair of their International Executive Committee, before becoming Deputy Director at UNICEF UK.
 In the private sector she was Publishing Director of FT Law &Tax.
 As a human rights lawyer she worked with community groups and women’s organisations and as a solicitor in the West Midlands.
 She started her career with the Simon Community, setting up shelters and hostels for homeless families in England and Ireland.
 She is interim CEO of the International Federation of Anti Leprosy organisations

 Professor Myles Wickstead CBE